Lanthanide probes: Mechanism

-Applications

-Cancer research

-Screening tools for the development of new cancer therapies are in high demand worldwide and often require the determination of enzyme kinetics.
-The high sensitivity of lanthanide luminescence, particularly of time-resolved luminescence has revealed to be an ideal candidate for this purpose.
-There are several ways of conducting this analysis by the use of fluorogenic enzyme substrates, substrates bearing donor/acceptor groups allowing fluorescence resonance energy transfer (FRET) and immunoassays.
-For example, guanine nucleotide binding proteins consist of several subunits, one of which comprises those of the Ras subfamily.
-Ras GTPases act as binary switches by converting guadenosine triphosphate (GTP) into guadenosine diphosphate (GDP).
+Research topics

+Proteins and nucleic acids

 Luminescence of the Tb(III) complex with norfloxacin is sensitive to determine the concentration of phosphate released by the GTP to GDP transformation.

-pH probes

-Protonation of basic sites in systems comprising a chromophore and a luminescent metal center leads the way for pH sensors.
-Some initially proposed systems were based on pyridine derivatives but these were not stable in water.
-More robust sensors have been proposed in which the core is a substituted macrocycle usually bearing phosphinate, carboxylate or four amide coordinating groups.
-It has been observed that lanthanide luminescent probe emission increases about six-fold when decreasing the pH of the solution from six to two.

-Hydrogen peroxide sensor

 Hydrogen peroxide can be detected with high sensitivity by the luminescence of lanthanide probes—however only at relatively high pH values.
 A lanthanide-based analytical procedure was proposed in 2002 based on the finding that the europium complex with various tetracyclines binds hydrogen peroxide forming a luminescent complex.

-Estimating molecule size and atom distances

 FRET in lanthanide probes is a widely used technique to measure the distance between two points separated by approximately 15–100 Angstrom.
 Measurements can be done under physiological conditions in vitro with genetically encoded dyes, and often in vivo as well.
 The technique relies on a distant- dependent transfer of energy from a donor fluorophore to an acceptor dye.
 Lanthanide probes has been used to study DNA-protein interactions (using a terbium chelate complex) to measure distances in DNA complexes bent by the CAP protein.

-Protein conformation

 Lanthanide probes have been used to detect conformational changes in proteins.
 Recently the Shaker potassium ion channel, a voltage-gated channel involved in nerve impulses was measured using this technique.
 Some scientist also have used lanthanide based luminescence resonance energy transfer (LRET) which is very similar to FRET to study conformational changes in RNA polymerase upon binding to DNA and transcription initiation in prokaryotes.
 LRET was also used to study the interaction of the proteins dystrophin and actin in muscle cells.
 Dystrophin is present in the inner muscle cell membrane and is believed to stabilize muscle fibers by binding to actin filaments.
 Specifically labelled dystrophin with Tb labelled monoclonal antibodies labeled were used.